impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 }
 ```

-Here we're testing the same [block of logic](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L61){:target="_blank" rel="noopener"} as the last test, but this time we're testing a different edge case.
+Here we're testing the same [block of logic](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L61){:target="_blank" rel="noopener" } as the last test, but this time we're testing a different edge case.

 Inside that block's `else` branch, we try to `cd` into the directory specified by `RBENV_DIR`.
 As of this point, the value of `RBENV_DIR` is not known to be a valid directory, so this may or may not work.

-If it *does* work, [we reset `RBENV_DIR`](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv#L35){:target="_blank" rel="noopener"} to be equal to our current directory.
+If it *does* work, [we reset `RBENV_DIR`](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv#L35){:target="_blank" rel="noopener" } to be equal to our current directory.
 But if it fails, we abort and print the error message `rbenv: cannot change working directory to '$dir'`.
 That's the edge case we're testing- when the navigation into the specified directory fails, the command fails and the expected error message is printed to `stderr`.

 Why do we reset `RBENV_DIR`?
 We'll analyze that in depth later, but the short explanation is that we want to remove and possible `..` syntax from it, i.e. we want to "canonicalize" it.